-As the Doctor and his Thal companions fly up a shaft in their hot air balloon, the Daleks attempt to follow them with the help of an anti-gravity disc.
+As the Doctor and his Thal companions rise up the shaft in their hot air balloon, the Daleks follow them on an anti-gravity disc.

-Sue: Just think, if this was the new series, the Daleks could just fly up after them.
-Maybe it was this encounter with the Doctor that forced them to sort out their inability to fly.
+Sue: If this was the new series, the Daleks would just fly after them.
+Maybe it was this encounter with the Doctor that forced them to sort that out.

-The Daleks have a meeting to discuss their plans for galactic domination.
+The Daleks call a meeting so they can discuss their plans for galactic domination.

 Sue: The one with the drooping eyestalk looks like he might be asleep.
-I hope he isn’t the one who’s supposed to be keeping the minutes.
+I hope he isn’t supposed to be taking the minutes.

-The Doctor and Jo are finally reunited and Jo excitedly exclaims, “And then I was rescued by a bowl!”
+When the Doctor and Jo are reunited, Jo excitedly exclaims, “And then I was rescued by a bowl!”

 Sue: What a great line.
 Only on Doctor Who.

-Taron tells Rebec that he loves her, and her presence on this mission will almost certainly be the sole reason that they’ll fail.
-In short, he’ll be far too busy looking at her tits to nobly sacrifice himself.
+Taron tells Rebec that he loves her, and that her presence on this mission will be the reason they’ll fail.
+In short, he’ll be too busy focusing on her tits to concentrate.

-Sue: What a dick.
+Sue: What a dick!
 He may as well have told her to stay in the kitchen on Skaro.
-And I liked that character, too.

-Our heroes head for the Plain of Stones and Vaber freaks out again.
-Prentis ramps up the intensity to 11.5.
+As our heroes head for the Plain of Stones, Vaber starts to freak out again.

-Vaber decides to go it alone and he runs off into the jungle with the Thal’s remaining explosives.
-Unfortunately for him, he is swiftly captured by some Spiridon collaborators.
-And one of them sounds suspiciously like Wester, the friendly Spiridon who rescued Jo.
+Vaber runs into the jungle with the Thals’ remaining explosives.
+Unfortunately for him, he’s captured by some Spiridon collaborators, one of whom sounds suspiciously like Wester.

-Sue: Hang on, is the invisible man who saved Jo really a double agent?
-Or do the Spiridons all sound the same?
+Sue: Hang on, is the invisible man who saved Jo a double agent?
+Or do all the Spiridons sound the same?
 And does this guy’s safety really deserve a cliffhanger?
-Really?
-Awww, look – Jack just did a little yawn.top

 Sue: They should have called this one Planet of the Tinsel.
-I’m sorry, that’s the best I can do.
-I can’t concentrate when I’m straining to hear the cat.
+I’m sorry, but that’s the best I can do.
+I can’t really concentrate on this when I’m straining to hear the cat.

-Me: No, that’s just the sound of a bird cawing on the soundtrack to this episode.
-He’s been cawing throughout the entire story.
-In fact, he caws quite a lot during every jungle-based Doctor Who story.
-I’m pretty sure he’s in The Daleks’ Master Plan for a start.
+Me: No, that’s the sound of a bird cawing on the soundtrack to this episode.
+It’s been cawing throughout the entire story.
+In fact, he caws in every jungle-based Doctor Who story.
+He’s in The Daleks’ Master Plan for a start.

-When Wester turns up at the Plain of Stones, the Doctor tries to brain him with a stick.
+When Wester arrives at the Plain of Stones, the Doctor tries to brain him with a stick.
 Thankfully, Jo intervenes.

-Sue: How can she recognise which invisible alien is which?
+Sue: How can she know which invisible alien is which?
 Is it because of the unique stains on his rug?

-The purple rugs have definitely become a source of fascination for Sue:
+The purple rugs remain a source of fascination for Sue.

 Sue: Jack would love a rug like that.

-Sue: I don’t know why they don’t throw purple rugs over the Daleks.
-They are the perfect weapon.
+Sue: I don’t know why they don’t just throw the purple rugs over the Daleks.
+They’re the perfect weapon.

-And then, 11 minutes into Episode Five, we reach the halfway point in the classic series.
+And then, approximately 12 minutes into Episode Five, we reach an important milestone.

-Sue: I feel that we should do a dance or something but I’m not really in the mood.
-I just want Jack to have a wee.
+Sue: We should do a dance or something, but I’m not in the mood right now.
+I just want Captain Jack to have a wee.

-Me: Just give me a kiss instead.
-I’m very proud of you for making it this far.
+Me: Give me a kiss instead.
+I’m really proud of you for making it this far.

 Sue: Halfway, eh?